Khimarra/the-intermet/README.old.md

 ![Department Wireframe](images/DepartmentWireframe.png)
 ![Art Details Wireframe](images/ArtDetailsWireframe.png)

-### MVP
+### MVP - DONE

 - Get data from Met API - DONE
 - Make home page with a randomly generated image and title of art piece, one for each department (there are 20) - DONE
 - Make department page component, similar to home, but with links to specific pieces - DONE
-- Render data about specific art piece on separate page, linked from image on department page
+- Render data about specific art piece on separate page, linked from image on department page - DONE
 - Set up router so links actually link to things - DONE
-- Styling with at least one media query
+- Styling with at least one media query - DONE

 #### PostMVP EXAMPLE:

 - Add search function so users can search through whole collection
 - Implement search function in each department page so users can search within each department
 - Update styling with SASS
-- Re-write class components as functional
+- Re-write class components as functional - DONE except for App.js
 - Add local storage with list of links to recently viewed pieces
 - Make a loading bar for when things are taking too long to load
 - Add an external links section with links to the Met's website and the piece's specific URL